lsuhadolnik/lovro.rocks/content/posts/crm-case-to-customer-plugin/index.md

 Moral of the story

-Man, I did it again.
-The same mistake I keep repeating over and over again.
+Well well, I did it again.
+The same mistake I keep repeating over and over.

 Try not to overdo your ideas.
-Usually the solution is just a few clicks away and you really should think about it bedore you code.
+Usually the solution is just a few clicks away and you really should think about it before you code.

 Thank you, for your attention!